Jack Keane: Later career

 Gingrich gave me some good advice.
 He said, "Look, Jack.
 Most people go in the Oval Office, even people who go in there a lot, have a tendency in front of the President of the United States to always leave something on the table."
 He said, "Don't leave anything on the table."
 He said, "You're going to get about 15 minutes at best and put it all out there.
 And when you walk out of that room, feel good that you got it all out there."
 So that was sound advice, and I did put it all out there.

+Keane advised Bush, Vice President Dick Cheney, and General David Petreaus on the surge.
 Keane was asked by Vice President Cheney to go back on active duty and to lead the surge in the field.
 When Keane declined, Cheney pressed him to come work in the White House and oversee both the wars in Afghanistan and Iraq; Keane again declined.
 Keane ended up briefly working at the White House and then later traveled to Iraq several times to advise General Petraeus.